How do I register for a tour?

 Most importantly, be sure that your health insurance will cover you internationally; we will be making sure, through our waivers, that everyone is covered.
 And, we highly recommend CFAR.
 Cuba mandates travel insurance with medical coverage.
 We’ll also ask that you disclose special physical conditions/limitations, asthma issues, allergies, food allergies, or anything else pertinent prior to departure.

 How physically demanding are trips?

 We generally travel at a moderate pace which allows you to enjoy yourself without becoming exhausted.
 Keep in mind that each group may include people with varied interests and abilities.
 If your group is physically able and interested, we have opportunities for additional activities.

 Even more important than your physical ability is a positive attitude and willingness to accept and embrace a different culture.

 Are children allowed?

-Yes, children are welcome on trips as long as they are open to new experiences and able to adjust to an unfamiliar diet.
+Yes, children ages 8 and up are welcome on trips as long as they are not allergic to new experiences and unfamiliar food.
 We are experiencing an influx of adventurous families seeking to expand their horizons abroad.